IBM-Bluemix-Docs/java/overview.md

 {:important: .important}
 {:external: target="_blank" .external}

-# Getting started tutorial
+# Overview of Java on {{site.data.keyword.cloud_notm}}
-{: #getting-started}
+{: #overview}

 Java&trade; applications come in all shapes and sizes, everything from stand-alone apps to Java&trade; EE / Jakarta EE, MicroProfile, or Spring apps.
+The following information provides you with an overview of Java&trade; on {{site.data.keyword.cloud}}.

 ## OpenJDK with Open J9
 {: #openjdk}